arihant-dev/epita/masters_computer_science/project_management_principles/lecture_5/notes.md

 - Promotes data-driven decision making
 - Involves all team members in the improvement process

+# Kaizen
+- A Japanese term meaning "change for the better" or "continuous improvement."
+- Focuses on small, incremental changes that collectively lead to significant improvements over time.
+- Efficiency, Quality, and Productivity

 ## Practice Problems
 You are the project manager on a project that has $800,000 software development effort.
 Two teams of programmers will work for six months for a total of 10,000 hours.
 According to the project schedule, your team should be done with 38% of the work.
 As of today, the project is 40% complete and 50% budget has been used.
 Calculate and share your conclusion(s).